Booth Gardner: Governor of Washington (1985–1993)

 In the Democratic primary for governor in 1984, Gardner defeated Jim McDermott.
-In the general election he unseated one-term Republican incumbent John Spellman.
+In the general election, he unseated one-term Republican incumbent John Spellman.
 Gardner was easily elected to a second term in 1988 over state representative Bob Williams, and chose not to seek a third term in 1992.

-While governor, Gardner signed into law a health care program that provided state medical insurance for the working poor.
+During his tenure as governor, Gardner signed into law a health care program that provided state medical insurance for the working poor.
 He helped develop land-use and growth-management policies that made Washington an early environmental leader, steered hundreds of millions of dollars of increased spending toward state universities, increased standardized testing in public education, and improved legal protections for gay people.

 On March 21, 1992, Gardner signed a measure that outlawed selling "obscene" music to minors in the State of Washington.
 The law went into effect on June 11 of that year, and made record store retailers and their employees criminally liable for selling such music to anyone under the age of 18.